NU9N ESSB Flash Into Page

 The main menus are accessed by pressing one of the 9 buttons on the right side of the 2496.

 First, you should set the rear-panel "MAX" switch to a level of +22 dBu.
-This establishes an extra +10dBu of maximum gain capability and will allow a little more "headroom" for signal peaks.
+(Level button pressed "IN") This establishes an extra +10dBu of maximum gain capability and will allow a little more "headroom" for signal peaks.

 UTILITY Menu Pages 1, 2 & 3

 Pressing the UTILITY button will display one of three "PAGES" of menus.
 Select Page 1 (GENERAL SETUP) by pressing the "PAGE" button just to the top-left of the main display.
 Adjust the contrast of the display by first selecting CONTRAST by rotating the small top knob marked PUSH / TURN.
 A little arrow to the left of the display will move as you rotate the knob.
 Once the arrow is pointing to CONTRAST, change it's value by turning the big knob.
-Mine is set to a contrast value of 7.
 Select what works best for you.

 Following the same procedures for selection and parameter values, make sure that values indicated on pages 1, 2 and 3 of the UTIL menu are as shown below: